RainingSea/cese/project/website/DailyHealthTips/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'DailyHealthTips' will be structured using Python with a simple web server setup.
-The application will utilize the built-in HTTP server from Python's http.server module to serve HTML pages.
-The core functionalities will be implemented in a single Python file, which will handle user authentication, display daily health tips, manage tips archives, and collect user feedback.
-The application will follow a straightforward flow: users will start at the login page, and upon successful login, they will be directed to the daily tips page.",

-"UI design":"The user interface will consist of the following components: \n1. **Login Page**: A form for users to enter their username and password with a link to the registration page. \n2. **Registration Page**: A form for new users to create an account. \n3. **Daily Tips Display**: A section showing the current daily health tip with buttons to navigate to the previous and next tips. \n4. **Tips Archive**: A searchable list of all historical tips. \n5. **Feedback Submission Form**: A simple form for users to submit feedback on the tips.
-These components will interact through hyperlinks and form submissions to navigate between pages.",
+"Implementation approach": "The application will be developed using Python for the backend logic and HTML for the frontend.
+The Flask framework will be utilized to handle web requests and serve HTML templates.
+The application will consist of routes for login, registration, viewing health tips, and submitting feedback.
+Local text files will be used for data storage, ensuring simplicity and ease of access.",

+"UI design": "The user interface will consist of a login page, a registration page, a daily tips page, an archive page for historical tips, and a feedback submission form.
+The layout will be simple and user-friendly, with navigation links to switch between different sections of the application.
+Each page will have a consistent header and footer for easy navigation.",

-"Data Storage": "Data will be stored in local text files to maintain simplicity and avoid the complexity of a database.
-User accounts will be stored in 'users.txt', daily health tips in 'tips.txt', and feedback in 'feedback.txt'.
-Each file will contain structured data, making it easy to read and write using Python's file handling capabilities.
-This approach allows for lightweight data management without requiring a SQL database.",
+"Data Storage": "Data will be stored in local text files.
+Different types of data will be organized into separate `.txt` files: 'users.txt' for user account information, 'tips.txt' for daily health tips, and 'feedback.txt' for user feedback.
+This structured approach will facilitate easy data retrieval and management through simple file manipulations in Python, ensuring the application remains light and efficient without the need for a SQL database.",

 "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/tips.html", "templates/archive.html", "templates/feedback.html", "users.txt", "tips.txt", "feedback.txt"],

 "Data structures and interfaces": " classDiagram
-    class DailyHealthTipsApp {
+    class Main {
         -UserManager user_manager
         -TipManager tip_manager
-        -FeedbackManager feedback_manager
-        +run() void
+        +main() str
     }
     class UserManager {
         -List users